KaiYan289/RLpapersnote/README.md

 * *PARROT: DATA-DRIVEN BEHAVIORAL PRIORS FOR REINFORCEMENT LEARNING* See below "state-conditioned" section.

+* *Skill-based Meta-Reinforcement Learning (SIMPL)*

+Another following work of SPiRL, also done by Karl Pertsch's team in USC.
+They inherit the skill extraction module of SPiRL and the idea of reward shaping.
+They learn a meta-task embedding.
+(TBD)

 * *Demonstration-Guided Reinforcement Learning with Learned Skills* (SKILD)

 The following work of SPiRL.
 It assumes that there are two sets of demonstrations: task-specific, which is the particular downstream's task's demonstration; and task-agnostic, which is related but not the particular downstream task's demonstration.
 It trains two set of priors using SPiRL and use a discriminator to combine them.